-The COVID-19 health pandemic is significantly impacting the global economy and financial and commodity markets.
-The impact of the COVID-19 pandemic to date has included extreme volatility in financial markets, extreme volatility in commodity prices, extended shutdowns of numerous business activities and travel disruptions worldwide and has raised the prospect of an extended global recession.
-Disruptions caused by COVID-19 or any other outbreak or public health emergency may adversely affect the performance of the Company.
-The degree to which the COVID-19 pandemic impacts our results will depend on future developments, which are highly uncertain and cannot be predicted, including, but not limited to, the duration and spread of the outbreak, its severity, the actions to contain the virus and its variants or treat their impact, the efficiency of vaccination campaigns against the virus and all its variants, and how quickly and to what extent the worldwide economic activity can recover to pre-crisis levels.
+The Company's business, financial condition and results of operations could be materially and adversely affected by the COVID-19 pandemic, as well as any other epidemic, pandemic or other public health crisis.
+The degree to which the COVID-19 pandemic impacts our results will depend on future developments, which are uncertain and cannot be predicted, including, but not limited to, the duration and spread of the outbreak, its severity, the actions to contain the virus and its variants or treat their impact, the efficiency of vaccination campaigns against the virus and all its variants, and how quickly and to what extent the worldwide economic activity can recover to pre-crisis levels.